xiix0/scam/README.md

-Something's rotten in the state of Denmark.
+Grief can take care of itself; but to get the full value of a joy you must have somebody to divide it with.
-		-- Shakespeare
+		-- Mark Twain